GRAINS-Wheat falls for 2nd session on improved U.S. weather outlook

 * Chairman says has asked government to review gas prices Further company coverage: (Reporting by Neha Dasgupta)

-* Wheat down 0.4 pct after losing 1.4 pct on Monday * Corn dips for 2nd day, soybeans lose more ground (Adds details, quotes) By Naveen Thukral SINGAPORE, March 21 Chicago wheat futures edged lower on Tuesday, easing for a second session after forecasts for much-needed rains for the U.S. Plains winter wheat crop.
-Corn fell, tracking wheat, while soybeans dipped for a third session on pressure from record South American supplies.
-The Chicago Board of Trade most-active wheat contract slid 0.4 percent to $4.28-3/4 a bushel by 0242 GMT after dropping 1.4 percent in the last session.
-Corn gave up 0.2 percent to $3.62-3/4 a bushel and soybeans lost 0.1 percent to $9.99 a bushel.
-"The wheat market collapsed last night and today it remains in a bearish tone," said Kaname Gokon at brokerage Okato Shoji in Tokyo.
-"The weather for U.S. winter crop is expected to improve, (and) there is more downside for wheat prices."
-Forecaster Commodity Weather Group said in a note to clients that a wetter trend was expected across three-fourths of the U.S. Plains in the next two weeks, which will benefit the wheat crop that just emerged from dormancy there.
-Meanwhile, concerns about a massive soybean harvest in Brazil eating into overseas demand for U.S. exports in the coming weeks is providing headwinds to the soybean market.
-Brazil's Abiove association pegged the country's soybean crop now being harvested at 107.3 million tonnes, up from its February forecast of 104.6 million tonnes.
-Brazil's soy exports were seen at 59.8 million tonnes, 1.1 million tonnes larger than Abiove's previous outlook.
-Paraguay's 2016/17 soybean crop is estimated at more than 10 million tonnes, Agriculture Minister Juan Carlos Baruja told reporters on Monday, setting expectations for what would be a record harvest for the world's No. 4 soybean exporter.
-Commodity funds were net sellers of CBOT corn, wheat and soyoil futures contracts on Monday, traders said.
+SINGAPORE, March 21 Chicago wheat futures edged lower on Tuesday, easing for a second session after forecasts of much-needed rains for the winter wheat crop in U.S. Plains.
+Corn fell, while soybeans rose following two sessions of decline.
+FUNDAMENTALS * Forecaster Commodity Weather Group said in a note to clients that a wetter trend was expected across three-fourths of the U.S. Plains in the next two weeks, which will benefit the wheat crop that just emerged from dormancy there. * Concerns about a massive soybean harvest in Brazil eating into overseas demand for U.S. exports in the coming weeks is providing headwinds to the soybean market. * Brazil's Abiove soybean industry association pegged the country's soybean crop, which is being harvested, at 107.3 million tonnes, up from its February forecast of 104.6 million tonnes.
+Brazil's soy exports were seen at 59.8 million tonnes, 1.1 million tonnes larger than Abiove's previous outlook. * Paraguay's 2016/17 soybean crop is estimated at more than 10 million tonnes, Agriculture Minister Juan Carlos Baruja told reporters on Monday, setting expectations for what would be a record harvest for the world's No. 4 soybean exporter. * Commodity funds were net sellers of Chicago Board of Trade corn, wheat and soyoil futures contracts on Monday, traders said.
 They were even in soybeans and sellers of soymeal.
-Grains prices at 0242 GMT Contract Last Change Pct chg Two-day chg MA 30 RSI CBOT wheat 428.75 -1.50 -0.35% -1.72% 449.03 48 CBOT corn 362.75 -0.75 -0.21% -1.29% 373.03 44 CBOT soy 999.00 -0.50 -0.05% -0.10% 1031.80 35 CBOT rice 9.87 $0.02 +0.15% -0.45% $9.71 73 WTI crude 48.40 $0.18 +0.37% -0.78% $51.83 31 Currencies Euro/dlr $1.076 $0.002 +0.21% +0.22% USD/AUD 0.7713 -0.002 -0.21% +0.19% Most active contracts Wheat, corn and soy US cents/bushel.
-Rice: USD per hundredweight RSI 14, exponential (Reporting by Naveen Thukral; Editing by Richard Pullin and Tom Hogue)
+MARKET NEWS * Asian shares clung to their 15-month highs on Tuesday while the dollar and U.S. bond yields were on the back foot on the prospects of a less-hawkish Federal Reserve policy trajectory.
+DATA/EVENT AHEAD (GMT) 0930 Britain Consumer prices Feb 1230 U.S. Current account Q4 Grains prices at 0057 GMT Contract Last Change Pct chg Two-day chg MA 30 RSI CBOT wheat 429.75 -0.50 -0.12% -1.49% 449.06 49 CBOT corn 362.75 -0.75 -0.21% -1.29% 373.03 44 CBOT soy 1001.00 1.50 +0.15% +0.10% 1031.87 38 CBOT rice 9.85 -$0.01 -0.05% -0.66% $9.71 72 WTI crude 48.29 $0.07 +0.15% -1.00% $51.82 29 Currencies Euro/dlr $1.076 $0.002 +0.21% +0.22% USD/AUD 0.7728 0.000 -0.01% +0.39% Most active contracts Wheat, corn and soy US cents/bushel.
+Rice: USD per hundredweight RSI 14, exponential (Reporting by Naveen Thukral; Editing by Richard Pullin)

 * Chairman says has asked government to review gas prices Further company coverage: (Reporting by Neha Dasgupta)